apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 # job.batch/word-len-job   0/1           5m24s      5m24s
 {{< /highlight >}}

-The Flink web UI can be accessed using `kubectl port-forward` on port 8081.
-In the job graph, we see there are two tasks where the first task is performed until adding word elements into a fixed time window and the second one is up to sending the average word length records to the output topic.
+You can access the Flink web UI using the `kubectl port-forward` command on port 8081.
+The job graph shows two tasks.
+The first task is performed until adding word elements into a fixed time window.
+The second task sends the average word length records to the output topic.

 {{< highlight bash >}}
 kubectl port-forward svc/flink-word-len-rest 8081